MUTX Documentation

 Import a wallet

 Press i to import from a seed phrase or private key.
+The chain and network

 Protection modes

-- Cleartext — No password; suitable only for temporary test wallets
+- Cleartext — No password; suitable only for temporary test wallets.

 Common actions